fimietta/answers/README.md

 - to list an answer
 - to upload files

+You can see an online version here: http://www.fimietta.it/answers/index.html

 This app is a single page application, it has been developed using Backbone.js as framework.

 ## Dashboard